MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

     Device queue is not busy.
     ```

 5. The output displayed in the **!devnode 0 1** command includes the PDO address associated with the running instance of our driver, in this example it is *0xffffe0007b71a960*.
-Enter the **!devstack***&lt;PDO address&gt;* command to display plug and play information associated with the device driver.
+Enter the **!devstack***&lt;PDO address&gt;* command to display Plug and Play information associated with the device driver.
 Use the PDO address that **!devnode** displays on your PC, not the one shown below.

     ``` syntax
     0: kd> !devstack 0xffffe0007b71a960